domix/dmx-fun/README.md

 If everything goes well, the `Result` will contain the original value, in case of error, it will contain an error message.

-Now you want to validate the user's password, and you want to use the same logic.
+Now you want to validate the user's password, with similar logic.
 You can create a new method like this:

 ```java
     protected Result<CreateUserCommand, String> isValidPassword(